DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Introduction.md

 # Introduction to 3PL EDI
 This section will provide a quick overview of the 3PL EDI module.
+3PL EDI module is not for advanced warehouse enabled (WAX) warehouses.

 ## Documents
 ### Core EDI documents (All trading partners)